Topics Map > OS and Desktop Applications > Applications

 - DoIT distributed Vista with an embedded MAK key.
 That worked fine for the limited number of Vista activations on campus and we will continue to use that method for additional Vista installations.

-- For large distributions (Windows 7 and Office 2010, for example), installations performed from media purchased at the Tech Store on machines that are part of the UW network will automatically activate on the UW-Madison's KMS server.
+- For large distributions (Windows and Office, for example), installations performed from media downloaded from the CSL on machines that are part of the UW network will automatically activate on the UW-Madison's KMS server.
 They will not require any additional action by the user during installation, nor will they require the input of a key.

 - You can specify the KMS server on which any Volume-activation enabled software will activate by following the instructions found on KB doc 72551.